datawire/mdk-docs/main/source/webframeworks.rst

            mdk.register("myapp", "1.0", "https://example.com")
            mdk.setDefaultTimeout(5.0)

+And then in ``settings.py`` you would do the following:

    INSTALLED_APPS = [
-       'LocalMDKAppConfig',
+       'myproject.apps.LocalMDKAppConfig',
        # ... default Django apps
    ]

-In order to access the MDK you can use ``request.mdk_session`` in your view.
+In order to access the MDK session you can use ``request.mdk_session`` in your view.
 For example:

 .. code-block:: python